GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 <br>

-??? terminal-2 "Optional (Advanced)  - `awk` also has a very useful data structure known as an associative array.
+??? surprise "Optional (Advanced)  - `awk` also has a very useful data structure known as an associative array.
 Associative arrays behave like Python’s dictionaries or hashes in other languages.
 We can create an associative array by simply assigning a value to a key."

     For example, suppose we wanted to count the number of features (third column) belonging to the gene “Lypla1.”
 We could do this by incrementing their values in an associative array: